 Early symptoms are easily overlooked, thus making diagnosis a challenge.
 There usually are symptoms, however, indicating the possibility of an acoustic neuroma.
 The first symptom in 90% of those with a tumor is a reduction in hearing in one ear, often accompanied by ringing in the ear called tinnitus.
 The loss of hearing is usually subtle and worsens slowly, although occasionally a sudden loss of hearing can occur.
 There may be a feeling of fullness in the affected ear.
 These early symptoms are sometimes mistaken for normal changes of aging, or attributed to noise exposure earlier in life and therefore the diagnosis is often delayed.

-Even though the facial nerve (the nerve that moves the face) may be compressed by the tumor, it is unusual for patients to experience weakness or paralysis of the face from acoustic neuromas - although this may occasionally occur, either short or long term.
+Even though the facial nerve (the nerve that moves the face) may be compressed by the tumor, it is unusual for patients to experience weakness or paralysis of the face from acoustic neuromas—although this may occasionally occur, either short or long term.